Umbyr93/EasyHttpClient/README.md

 ---

 ## 🛑 Exceptions
-- `HttpCallException`: instead of propagating the checked exceptions thrown by `HttpClient.send()` (such as `IOException` and `InterruptedException`), `EasyHttpClient` catches them and wraps them into a new unchecked exception.
+- `HttpCallException` — instead of propagating the checked exceptions thrown by `HttpClient.send()` (such as `IOException` and `InterruptedException`), `EasyHttpClient` catches them and wraps them into a new unchecked exception.
-- `MalformedUriException`: the URI creation throws an `IllegalArgumentException`.
+- `MalformedUriException` — the URI creation throws an `IllegalArgumentException`.
 That is now wrapped into a more descriptive exception for more clarity and better debugging.
+- `FileNotFoundRuntimeException` — if the request input is read from a file and the file can't be found, this exception is thrown.
+- `SerializationException` — exception thrown when there's an error in the serialization process.
+- `DeserializationException` — exception thrown when there's an error in the deserialization process.

 ---